Special Statute on Strengthening the Resilience of the Economy, Society, and National Security in Response to International Developments

 Article 6

-The maximum budget for this Statute shall be NT$545 billion, which may be allocated in phases as a special budget in response to changes in the international developments; the preparation and execution of such budget shall not be subject to Articles 23, 62, and 63 of the Budget Act.
+The maximum funding required for enforcing this Statute shall be NT$570 billion, which may be allocated in phases through special budgets as international developments evolve.
+The preparation and execution of such budgets shall be exempt from the restrictions stipulated under Articles 23, 62, and 63 of the Budget Act.

-The sources of funds required under the preceding paragraph may be appropriated from surplus funds of previous fiscal years or borrowed; the annual borrowing limit shall not be subject to Paragraph 7, Article 5 of the Public Debt Act.
-The aggregate borrowing limit of the central government’s general budget and special budget during the implementation period of this Statute shall not exceed 15% of the aggregate expenditure limit of the general budget and special budget for the same period.
+The required funding referred to under the preceding paragraph may be sourced from the carryover of surplus funds from previous fiscal years or through issuance of debt; the annual amount of debt issuance in this regard shall not be subject to the limits stipulated under Paragraph 7, Article 5 of the Public Debt Act.
+The combined amount of debt issuance under the central government's general budget and special budgets during this Statute's effective period shall not exceed fifteen percent (15%) of the combined total expenditure for the general budget and special budgets during said period.

-During the period of implementation of this Statute, the budgeted amount of outstanding public debts with a maturity of one year or more incurred by the central government shall be subject to Paragraph 1, Article 5 of the Public Debt Act.
+During this Statute's effective period, the budgeted outstanding balance of public debt with a maturity of one year or more incurred by the central government shall be subject to Paragraph 1, Article 5 of the Public Debt Act.

 Article 7